The Twins Almanac for June

 Hisle Steals Four Bases

-Twins right fielder Larry Hisle goes 3-for-4 with a walk, and establishes a team single-game record by stealing four bases in a 4-2 loss to the Royals in Bloomington.
+Twins right fielder Larry Hisle went 3-for-4 with a walk, and established a team single-game record by stealing four bases in a 4-2 loss to the Royals in Bloomington on this date in 1976.

 Hisle scored the Twins’ first run on a Craig Kusick double in the first.
 He drove in Steve Brye with a single to center in the third for the Twins’ second and last run of the game.
 Hisle then stole second and third, but with a runner on third and only one out, Butch Wynegar and 1964 Waterville High School graduate Jerry Terrell both struck out.